MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/legacy/event-hubs-readme.md

 `npm install @azure/event-hubs`

-### Prerequisites

-You must have an [Azure subscription](https://azure.microsoft.com/free/) and a [Event Hubs Namespace](https://docs.microsoft.com/azure/event-hubs/) to use this package.
+**Prerequisites**: You must have an [Azure subscription](https://azure.microsoft.com/free/) and a [Event Hubs Namespace](https://docs.microsoft.com/en-us/azure/event-hubs/) to use this package.
-If you are using this package in a Node.js application, then use Node.js 8.x or higher.
+If you are using this package in a Node.js application, then use Node.js 6.x or higher.

-#### Configure Typescript
+### Configure Typescript

 TypeScript users need to have Node type definitions installed: